ignabelitzky/guess-a-number-game/README.md

 # Guess a number
-'Guess a NUMBER' it's a simple game that generates a random number between two values.
+'Guess a NUMBER' is a simple game that generates a random number between two values.
 The player must guess the number, if it doesn't, a clue it's given to him/her.

 ## Installation